Visual Arts Scholarship Competition

 Specifications of Entries

 All works must be mounted and matted.
 Canvas entries do not have to be matted and should not be framed.

 Max image size is 18" x 24"

-Max size 3' x 3' x 3' (max height not including pedestal height)
+Max size 3' x 3' x 3' (max height not including pedestal height if used)